MicrosoftDocs/ATADocs/ATPDocs/quick-installation-guide.md

 ## Install Defender for Identity

 Make sure to install Defender for Identity on Windows 2012 and higher on a server with minimum of 2 cores, 6 GB of RAM, and 6 GB of disk space.
-For more information, see [Minimum requirements](#minimum-requirements).
+For more information, see [Minimum system requirements](#minimum-system-requirements).

 1. Download the Defender for Identity sensor from the [Microsoft 365 Defender portal](https://security.microsoft.com) in the **Settings** -> **Identities** -> **Sensors** page.